 The strategies I embraced to finally lose 10 pounds were:

-- Establishing three periods of time during the day for intentional, purposeful eating.
+- Establishing three periods of time during the day for intentional, purposeful eating. (read my 8 reasons three meals a day can help with weight loss here).
 No snacks!
 I literally didn’t eat snacks for the entire time, and it helped me to stay mindful!

 - I limited meal time distractions.
 No phone, books, computer, magazine, TV, etc.

-- I Chewed slowly and experience each bite.
+- I Chewed slowly and experienced each bite.
 Even with chewing slowly, my meals didn’t take any longer than when I scarfed it down.